ddbase3/ResourceFoundation/README.md

 ### WebDAV / Nextcloud

-A WebDAV adapter can expose any ResourceApi-compatible service as a DAV endpoint.
+A WebDAV adapter can expose any ResourceFoundation-compatible service as a DAV endpoint.
 The `IFileStorage` interface maps directly to WebDAV operations like PROPFIND, GET, PUT, and DELETE.

 ```php
 $storage->write('/projects/demo/readme.txt', 'Hello world');